Claude-François-Marie Rigoley

 Claude-François-Marie Rigoley, comte d'Ogny (9 January 1756 – 3 October 1790) was a French nobleman, military officer, patron of the arts, Freemason, and founder of the Concert de la Loge Olympique.

 Early life

 Claude-François was born in Dijon to Claude-Jean Rigoley, baron d'Ogny and Élisabeth d'Alencé.
 His father served as General Intendant of the Posts under both Louis XV and Louis XVI.

 The Comte d'Ogny distinguished himself within the Strasbourg Regiment of Artillery in 1770, and attained the rank of captain in the regiment of the Jarnac Dragoons in 1774, later retiring from military service on 1 November 1779 with a pension of 885 livres.
 On 25 January 1780, he was appointed Intendant général du poste et des coursiers de France by Louis XVI, alongside his father.

-On 13 February 1786, he married Flore-Louise Ménage de Pressigny, daughter of the eponymous ferme générale.
+On 13 February 1786, he married Flore-Louise Ménage de Pressigny, daughter of the eponymous fermier général.